FrankMartinuz/2020_5BI_team1_Liboni/docs/Software_Project_Management_Plan.md

 22-10-2019 - Undestand chat's protocols
 29-10-2019 - Start programming in Python.
 12-11-2019 - Deliver the functioning server

-4.2	Project Measurements
-Product and process measures support project management and estimation by analogy.
-At the beginning of a project, estimates are made for product size, project cost and delivery dates.
-During a project, progress is tracked with measures of actual effort, integrated lines of code and actual expenditures.
-Keeping track of estimates and actuals during a project helps to calibrate whatever technique is being used to make estimates.
-Storing project performance data on completed projects provides a rich source of data for estimating future projects.

-Example
-Phase	Measurement	Source
-Release Planning	Record effort estimates for product features	Mgr Iteration Planning	Record effort estimates for scheduled tasks Update effort estimates for product features
-Update estimated dates in release plan	Mgr
-Iteration Closeout	Record actual effort for scheduled tasks Record actual effort for product features
-Record LOC count for modules written	Mgr/Pgr
-System Test	Record the rate at which errors are found.
-QA Project Closeout	Archive project performance data in process database.
-(See process database definition for a list of measures to record.)
-Mgr
-Ongoing	Record defects found from integration testing through first year of release.
-Assign each defect to one of the following categories: blocker, critical, major, minor or trivial.
-Keep track of the state of each defect: open, assigned, fixed, closed.
-Mgr/Pgr/QA

 5	Supporting Process Plans
 5.1	Risk Management Plan